OSH-2019/x-ridiculous-includeos/reports/DevNote.md

 * Starting libc initialization
 ```
   - Note that cell codes are still having problems, maybe we need to feed qemu with overlayed dtbs, instead of only root ones
-  - Seems like the libc could not work.
+  - Seem like the libc could not work.
 -----
 2019-06-03:
 - 学习了 AArch64 Exception，分析了 exception.asm